 Dialogue

-The dialogue with the sector commenced in late 2015 to identify the main challenges facing the sector.
+The dialogue with the sector started in late 2015 to identify the main challenges facing the sector.
 The outcomes of this dialogue were summarised in the AB Music Working Group report.
 Since then, the Commission has regularly attended European showcases, music fairs and festival to exchange information with the music sector.
-The Commission launched the new Music Moves Europe dialogue with the sector in the spring 2019, to discuss the most topical issues related to musical diversity in Europe and the competitiveness of the industry.
-Read the MME structured dialogue report of spring 2019.

 Music Moves Europe Talent Awards